Emmanuel Rivière: Newcastle United

 On 16 July 2014, Rivière joined Premier League side Newcastle United, signing a four-year contract for an undisclosed fee believed to be in the region of £6 million.
 He became manager Alan Pardew's fifth signing of the 2014 summer transfer window and upon joining the Tyneside club, Rivière spoke of his excitement of joining the club: "I'm very happy to be here at Newcastle.
 When the club spoke to me I said yes immediately.
 It was an easy decision because Newcastle is a big club with great fans and a good stadium."

 He made his competitive debut on 17 August in Newcastle's opening match of the league season, a 2–0 defeat to Manchester City; he was substituted for fellow debutant Ayoze Pérez after 83 minutes.
 His first goals for the club came on 24 September when he scored two goals, including a penalty, to help his side defeat Crystal Palace 3–2 in the third round of the League Cup.
 Rivière did not score in the league until 16 May, when he was set up by goalkeeper Tim Krul to open the scoring away at Queens Park Rangers, with Newcastle eventually losing 1–2 to their already-relegated opponents at Loftus Road.
 This represented the player's solitary league goal for Newcastle.

 Osasuna

 On 31 August 2016, Rivière was loaned to La Liga side CA Osasuna for the 2016–17 season.
 He finished the season without scoring a goal and returned to Newcastle United at the end of the season.

 Metz

 On 25 August 2017, Rivière completed a move to French Ligue 1 club FC Metz.
 He left the club at the end of the 2018–19 season.

 Cosenza

 On 12 September 2019, Rivière signed a one-year contract with Serie B club Cosenza.

 Crotone

 On 11 September 2020, Rivière joined Serie A club Crotone for free.
-He signed a 2-years contract.
+He signed a two-year contract.
 On 15 October 2021, Crotone announced that Rivière's contract was terminated by the club for the violation of said contract by the player, retroactively back from 13 August 2021.